 LivaNova’s Board of Directors provides leadership and guidance over the company’s regular and nonrecurring business transactions.
 The Board is also responsible for assessing the effectiveness of LivaNova’s organization and administrative and accounting systems, and for evaluating its overall operating performance.

-Our Board is currently composed of 10 directors.
+The Articles of Association allow for 10 directors unless otherwise decided by the Board.
 The Nominating & Corporate Governance Committee of our Board considers and makes recommendations concerning the appropriate size and needs of our Board and considers candidates to fill new positions created by expansion or vacancies that occur by resignation, retirement or any other reason.
 Pursuant to our articles of association (“Articles”), each of the directors is appointed for an initial term that expires at the first annual meeting of members of the Company following the completion of the Company’s second full fiscal year.